Sus-3456/Dashboard_Airpollution/README.md

 However, it has been decided to include the total of the pollutants analyzed in one of the analyses to be performed.
 This decision is motivated by the desire to gain a holistic view of air quality.</p>

+<p><h2><strong>1.
+Data Cleaning:</strong></h2>
-<p><strong>Data Cleaning:</strong> Before analysis, the dataset is cleaned by checking for missing values, outliers, and inconsistent records.
+Before analysis, the dataset is cleaned by checking for missing values, outliers, and inconsistent records.
 Only valid records are kept for analysis and data completeness and reliability are ensured by removing erroneous entries and handling exceptional event data separately.</p>

 <p><strong>Data Analysis:</strong> Several analyses were conducted to understand air quality patterns in 2024.
 These include:</p>
 <ul>